Every Banksy In London Mapped

 Another Banksy rat on Tonbridge Street, King's Cross

 The best-preserved rat of them all, however, lurks on Chiswell Street to the north of the City.
 Here, a medallion-wearing rodent holds up a placard declaring its love of London.
 Despite a plastic overcoat, the stencil has been targeted several times.
-The blacked out text beneath 'London' once said 'Robbo' — a graffiti writer with whom Banksy had a long-term spat.
+The blacked out text beneath 'London' once said 'Robbo' — a graffiti writer with whom Banksy had a long-running spat.
 It's now been overwritten by a sticker-tagger.

 A banksy rat holds up a placard saying I heart London